Björn Kurtén

-Björn Kurtén (19 November 1924 – 28 December 1988) was a Finnish vertebrate paleontologist and science fiction writer.
+Björn Kurtén (19 November 1924 – 28 December 1988) was a Finland-Swedish vertebrate paleontologist and science fiction writer.

 Early life and education

 Kurtén was born in Vaasa in 1924 to Lennart Joachim Kurten and Hjördis Rose Ståhlberg.
 He was a member of the Swedish-speaking minority in Finland.
-He graduated from the Vaasa Svenska Samskola in 1943, but his education was interrupted by World War II, and he did not resume studies until he finished his military service in 1945.
+He graduated from the Vasa Svenska Samskola in 1943, but his education was interrupted by World War II, and he did not resume studies until he finished his military service in 1945.

 He took courses in the University of Helsinki studying zoology, chemistry, geology, and paleontology.
 He went on to study the Hipparion genus in Uppsala, Sweden, publishing his first scientific paper on the genus in 1952 before earning his PhD from the University of Helsinki in 1954.
 Kurtén said that he chose paleontology as his career path because he did not want to do anything "useful".

 Scientific career

 After receiving his PhD, Kurtén became a Docent at the University of Helsinki, a position he held until 1972.
 From 1972 until his death, he was a Professor at the university.
 Throughout his career, he frequently traveled to study paleontological collections throughout Europe and North America.
 He also did field work in Sweden, Spain, and Tunisia.
 He received several fellowships from foreign institutions and lectured at Harvard University.

 He was a prominent writer of popular science.
 For his work in popular science, he received numerous awards including the Finnish state award for popular dissemination of knowledge (1970 and 1982), Counsellor of state Mauritz Hallberg's prize (1970) and UNESCO's Kalinga Prize (1988).
 He was also awarded MTV:n kulttuuripalkinto in 1984.

 Kurtén's research focused primarily on carnivorans, particularly prehistoric bears and hyenas.
 He wrote fifteen papers and one book about prehistoric bears and was the first person to study allometry in fossil teeth.